ejh243/BrainFANS/documentation/docs/Developer-information/Code-review/Best-practices.md

 Sometimes a developer writes code in a different style to the reviewer, which can cause arguments about the best way to write your code.
 Maybe one developer enjoys the power of list comprehension in python, whilst the other prefers the conventional loop.
 As long as style doesn't severly impact the consistency of the code base, style is not a reasonable thing to comment on.

 :::info[Nits]
 If the reviewer really wants to comment on the code style, it is common practice that the comment begins with "*Nit:*".
-This way the reviewee is made aware of the changes they could make, but they are not pressured into changing their coding style if the change doesn't suit them.
-Please be sparing of your use of *Nit*.
+This way the reviewee is made aware of the changes they *could* make, but they are not pressured into changing their coding style if the change doesn't suit them.

+Please be sparing with your useage of *Nit*.
 Flooding a code review with nits is generally a bad thing, it distracts the developer from the actual problems with the code.
 If your code review has a comparable number of nits to actually useful comments, please stop.
 :::

 ## Write something nice